IntersectMBO/cardano-updates/reports/2026-02-performance-10.5.4.md

 This metric encompasses block diffusion and adoption across specific percentages of the benchmarking cluster, with 0.80 adoption meaning adoption on 80% of all cluster nodes.

 1. Cluster adoption metrics on `10.5.4` exhibit no significant change under high submission / large blocks workload.
-2. Under Plutus workload (low submission / small blocks), there's a minor _increase_ by 2% - 3% between the 80th and 98th centiles..
+2. Under Plutus workload (low submission / small blocks), there's a minor _increase_ by 2% - 3% between the 80th and 98th centiles.

 ### Conclusion

 1. The small up and down changes in Adoption times and Block fetch duration are well within margin of slack and do not pose any kind of performance risk.
-2. Transitiviely, this applies to observed E2E propagation metrics as well.
+2. Transitively, this applies to observed E2E propagation metrics as well.
 3. All in all, `10.5.4` is pretty closely aligned with the existing 10.5 performance baseline.
 4. From a performance perspective, we can determine it to be regression-free and attest a clean bill of health.